Business Processes Automation for Distributed Companies

 The opposite situation is also possible, which requires a different approach.
 Other clients may not have IT specialists and experience in software development at all.
 In this case, we help to create business requirements from scratch, providing the project team with not only developers, testers, and designers, but also business analysts and product managers.

 In addition, as a contractor, we are always ready to use the project management methodologies that the customer prefers.
-Similarly, in terms of post-project work on the developed product: we stand ready to provide maintenance services and to transfer all the necessary documentation to the support team of the customer.
+Similarly, in terms of post-project work on the developed product: we stand ready to provide maintenance services and to transfer all the necessary software technical documentation to the support team of the customer.

 Regardless of company size, any modern business needs automation.
 Companies like ours, with our specialists in all aspects of software development, as well as the necessary level of expertise, will always be able to choose the most convenient option for a client for a business process automation project.